mayagold/ReactPractice/README.md

   * A 35 minute, in-depth video on everything involving the Virtual DOM
 * [React without JSX](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/).
   * A blog post on using React without JSX, in case you ever find yourself in this scenario

+---
+---

+# Pete Hunt: Secrets of React's Virtual DOM

+“The art of programming is the art of organizing complexity, of mastering multitude and avoiding its bastard chaos as effectively as possible.”
+Edsger Dijkstra

+### Data binding

+Solves a critical problem, namely, that visualizing processes that evolve over time is much harder than visualizing a consistent snapshot at a certain point in time.

+**Data binding** syncs state in your UI with state in your data model so you don't have to visualize change.

+Think of it as a polyfill for reactive JS/DOM.

+"All non-trivial abstractions, to some degree, are leaky."

+Goal: reliable, predictable software.
+Simplicity is a prereq for reliability.
+This means **no interleaving**.

+### Simple !== Familiar

+### Key-Value Observation

+Observables & Computed properties